EITC, PATH Act, and J-1 Visa Taxes: The Silent System That Freezes Refunds

 This is not an IRS rule.

-The IRS, however, does not accept “software defaults” as an excuse.
+The IRS does not accept “software defaults” as a valid justification.

 Some preparers: